Secure and Efficient Access Control for Computer-Use Agents via Context Space: Design

 where each $rule_j$ corresponds to a specific context and specifies the constraint that this context must satisfy for safe function execution under the given intent.
 Specifically, a context rule $rule$ is defined as a tuple:

 where $ctx\_id$ is the unique identifier of the context. $constraint$ is a logical expression that must evaluate to true against the corresponding context value for safe execution.
-Constraints are typically expressed in the form \texttt{val1 operator val2}, where \texttt{val1} refers to the current context value, and \texttt{val2} is either a constant or the value of another context. \texttt{operator} is a relational symbol like \texttt{=}, \texttt{<}, $\in$, and $\subset$. $guidance$ provides human-readable hints when constraint validation fails, helping users understand why the function was blocked.
+Constraints are constructed using atomic predicates combined with logical connectives (e.g., $\land$, $\lor$, $\neg$).
+An atomic predicate typically takes the form \texttt{val1 operator val2}, where \texttt{val1} refers to the current context value, and \texttt{val2} represents a reference target.
+Crucially, \texttt{val2} supports flexible assignment: it can be a pre-defined constant, a user-specified configuration, or a dynamic value derived from another context, ensuring that security policies adapt to individual usage patterns.
+The \texttt{operator} includes relational symbols (e.g., $=, <, \neq$) and set operations (e.g., $\in, \subset$).
+This flexible definition allows policies to express complex logic, such as ensuring a user role belongs to a permitted set ($role \in \{admin, owner\}$) or validating value ranges ($10 < amount < 500$). $guidance$ provides human-readable hints when constraint validation fails, helping users understand why the function was blocked.
 To centrally manage all contexts within a context space and facilitate policy validation at runtime, we introduce the concept of \textit{context vector}.
 The vector serves as a unified data structure that maintains the current runtime values of all relevant contexts defined in the policies.
 At runtime, the current state is represented by a context vector $CV$:

 where $ctx=<ctx\_id, val, metadata>$ stores the information of a context. $ctx\_id$ is the context's identifier, and $val$ is the current context value.
 For context acquisition and management, each context is associated with $metadata$ that specifies: $type$ - the data type of the context value (e.g., string, boolean, integer, float). $src \in \{user\_request, system\_api, \\system\_cli, func\_params, agent\_history\}$ - where the context value can be acquired at runtime. $tempr$ - the update frequency of the context value (see §\ref{sec:perf-opt} for details).